rotheconrad/HeatSeq/README.md

 #### Predicted clusters table (see: *files/example_predicted_clusters.tsv*)

+The genome/sample order in the *predicted_clusters.tsv* file matches the order of the clustermap.
+The outputs also include a *meta_colors.tsv* file where a color has been assigned to each predicted cluster for each distance threshold, and a *distmat.tsv* which is the distance matrix reordered to match the clustermap.

 **genomes**|**clade-0 (96.0% ANI; t=0.04)**|**clade-1 (97.4% ANI; t=0.026)**|**clade-2 (98.0% ANI; t=0.02)**|**clade-3 (98.7% ANI; t=0.013)**|**clade-4 (99.2% ANI; t=0.008)**|**clade-5 (99.8% ANI; t=0.002)**
 :-----:|:-----:|:-----:|:-----:|:-----:|:-----:|:-----:
 gnm\_1383800v1|c0-006|c1-007|c2-008|c3-013|c4-032|c5-039